Azure-Samples/active-directory-dotnet-iwa-v2/README.md

 #### Register the client app (active-directory-dotnet-iwa)

 1. In the  **Azure Active Directory** pane, click on **App registrations** and choose **New application registration**.
-1. Enter a friendly name for the application, for example 'active-directory-dotnet-deviceprofile' and select 'Native' as the *Application Type*.
+1. Enter a friendly name for the application, for example 'active-directory-dotnet-iwa' and select 'Native' as the *Application Type*.
 1. For the *Redirect URI*, enter `https://<your_tenant_name>/active-directory-dotnetcore-iwa`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 1. Click **Create** to create the application.
 1. In the succeeding page, Find the *Application ID* value and record it for later.
 You'll need it to configure the Visual Studio configuration file for this project.